Understanding the Upcoming Drop Deadline at Penn State: It's Okay to Drop a Course!

 • Adjusting Academic Focus: Sometimes, students discover that a course isn't required for their major or doesn't align with their interests or goals.
 Dropping the course can free up time for more engaging and relevant studies.

-• Avoiding Unnecessary Repeats: If you’re facing the possibility of failing and retaking a course for grade forgiveness (learn more about grade forgiveness at Penn State here), it might be best to take a pause and tackle it when you’re better prepared.
+• Avoiding Unnecessary Repeats: If you're facing the possibility of failing and retaking a course for grade forgiveness, it might be best to take a pause and tackle it when you're better prepared.

 Remember, dropping a course doesn't reflect a lack of effort or capability.
 In fact, it's a proactive step that allows you to focus on what matters most.